James Mackay (Georgia politician): Service in U. S. Congress

-During his tenure, he supported passage of the Medicare Program, and obtained federal funding for the Fernbank Science Center and Planetarium.
-He was also one of only two congressmen from Georgia (the other being Charles Weltner of the 5th district) to support the passing of the Voting Rights Act of 1965 into law.
+During his tenure, he supported passage of Medicare, and obtained federal funding for the Fernbank Science Center and Planetarium.
+He was one of only two congressmen from Georgia (the other being Charles L. Weltner of the 5th district) to vote for the Voting Rights Act of 1965.

-MacKay was an unsuccessful candidate for reelection to the Ninetieth Congress in 1966.
+Mackay was an unsuccessful candidate for reelection to the 90th United States Congress in 1966.